Slowdown in branching Brownian motion with inhomogeneous variance: Tail estimates

-As for the second moment, the second moment formula\footnote{It can be derived by conditioning on the splitting time of pairs of particles.} (``Many-to-two lemma'') for branching Markov processes \cite[Theorem~4.15]{INW3} yields for large $T$,
+We now estimate the second moment of $N_T$.
+For the rest of the proof, fix the constant $C_1 = 1/(2\sigma(0))$, which satisfies $C_1 \le \inf_{t\in[0,T]}\zeta'_T(t)/\sigma^2(t/T)$ for large $T$.
+The second moment formula\footnote{It can be derived by conditioning on the splitting time of pairs of particles.} (``Many-to-two lemma'') for branching Markov processes \cite[Theorem~4.15]{INW3} then yields for large $T$,